 For the biscuit base

 - 250 grams plain chocolate biscuits

 - 125 grams butter, melted and cooled

-- Process the chocolate biscuits in your food processor until they are crushed finely.
-If you do not have a food processor, by all means use the ziplock bag and rolling pin method (but of course you will not achieve as fine a crumb as you would in a food processor).
-Add melted butter to food processor and give it another buzz to combine (or if using ziplock bag, just add to bag and mix with a spoon to combine).
+- Process the chocolate biscuits in your food processor until they are finely crushed.
+If you do not have a food processor, use the ziplock bag and rolling pin method (will not achieve as fine a crumb as you would in a food processor).
+Add the butter to food processor and give it another buzz to combine (or if using ziplock bag, just add to bag and mix with a spoon to combine).
 Pour buttery crumb mixture into lined cake tin and press down with your fingers to cover base entirely.
 To give it extra firm and a flat top, you can use the bottom of a drinking glass to press down on the crumbs.
 Pop in the fridge to set for at least half an hour before starting your filling.

 - Break up Toblerone into pieces and melt in a double boiler, stirring occasionally with a metal spoon until smooth.
 Set aside to cool for at least 10 minutes.

-- Beat your cream cheese in your stand mixer or with a hand mixer / large bowl for about 2-3 minutes until it’s nice and creamy.
-Add caster sugar and beat for a further 2 minutes, followed by Toblerone and beating for another minute or until combined.
-Finally pour in cream to cheesecake and beat for a final 2 minutes until everything is smooth and totally combined.
+- Beat your cream cheese in the stand mixer or with a hand mixer / large bowl for about 2-3 minutes until it’s nice and creamy.
+Add caster sugar and beat for a further 2 minutes, followed by the Toblerone and beating for another minute or until combined.
+Finally pour in cream and beat for a final 2 minutes until everything is smooth and combined.

-- Pour your luscious, delectable Toblerone cheesecake mixture into your chilled crumb base and smooth down with a spoon or a small offset spatula.
+- Pour the Toblerone cheesecake mixture into the chilled crumb base and smooth down with a spoon or a small offset spatula.
 Return to the fridge for at least 2 hours (I found that it had a beautiful consistency after chilling in the fridge for after 2-3 hours).

 - Serve with a few halved strawberries and enjoy!